Get instant quote

 What is CNC machining?

 What is CNC machining and how does it work?
-Learn the basic principles and fundamental mechanics, as well as the key benefits and limitations, of this subtractive manufacturing process.
+This overview explains the basic principles and fundamental mechanics, along with the key benefits and limitations, of this subtractive manufacturing process.

 Introduction to CNC machining

-CNC machining is one of the most widely used subtractive manufacturing technologies, known for its precision, reliability, and versatility in producing custom metal and plastic components.
-Guided by digital CAD models, CNC machines use cutting tools to remove material from solid blocks with exceptional accuracy.
+CNC machining is a widely used subtractive manufacturing technology for producing custom metal and plastic components with precision, reliability, and versatility.
+Guided by digital CAD models, CNC machines use cutting tools to remove material from solid blocks with high accuracy.
+Engineers often source CNC machining through outsourced manufacturing partners to meet tight tolerances and quality requirements.

-This process supports tight tolerances and excellent material performance, making it ideal for prototyping and low-to-medium volume production runs.
-While CNC machining offers high repeatability, it does have certain design limitations compared to additive manufacturing due to its subtractive nature.
+This process supports tight tolerances and strong material performance, making it suitable for prototyping and low-to-medium volume production.
+While CNC machining offers high repeatability, it has design constraints compared with additive manufacturing because material is removed rather than added.

-In this guide, we’ll explore how CNC machining works, its core advantages and challenges, and the differences between its two main methods—milling and turning
+This guide explains how CNC machining works, its core advantages and challenges, and the differences between its two main methods, milling and turning

 Did you know we offer local sourcing for CNC machining?